caseyanderson/workshops/intrmdt_python/intrmdt_python_v1.md

 Out[2]: ['this', 'is', 'a', 'list']
 ```

-`Lists` count from zero, so the first item in the list is actually at index 0:
+`Lists` count from zero, so the first item in the `List` is actually at index 0:
 ```python
 In [3]: h[0]
 Out[3]: 'this'